nxskok/pasias/docs/20-repeated-measures.md

-(b) Why would it be *wrong* to use something like `gather` to create one column of weights, and separate columns of drug and time, and then to run a two-way ANOVA?
+(b) Why would it be *wrong* to use something like `pivot_longer` to create one column of weights, and separate columns of drug and time, and then to run a two-way ANOVA?
 Explain briefly.

 Solution